There are many fabrics you could choose for travel clothing, but this is one of the best.

 Quick Drying and Sweat-Wicking

 Merino wool can absorb and retain up to 30% of its weight in moisture and still feel dry to the touch.
 Since the fabric wicks away moisture, those smelly bacteria don’t have the moist environment they need to thrive.
-Wear your Merino shirt in the desert, on the slopes, or in the gym and you’ll be sure to remain dry and stink free.
-Well, your clothes will anyway… you should still shower.
+Wear your Merino wool t shirt in the desert, on the slopes, or in the gym and you’ll be sure to remain dry and stink-free.
+Well, your clothes will anyway…you should still shower.